philpagel/debian-headless/README.md

     make example-preseed.cfg
     mv example-preseed.cfg preseed.cfg

-and modify it to you needs.
+and modify it to your needs.
 For comprehensive information on preseeding, study
 this:

 <https://www.debian.org/releases/stable/amd64/apb.en.html>